3 Common Fat Loss Mistakes

 - Increased water intake

-Common Mistake No.2 – Too much focus on the end goal
+Common Fat Loss Mistake No.2 – Too much focus on the End Goal

-Often people are so focused of the end goal that they forget about what needs to be done today.
+Often people are so focused on the end goal that they forget about what needs to be done today.

-A better way to do it would be to break the goal down and sets weekly or bi-weekly targets.
+A better way to do it would be to break the goal down and set weekly or bi-weekly targets.

 If you take the 40lbs and divide it by the 52 weeks of the year you only have to lose an average of 0.77lbs a week or roughly 1.5lbs a fortnight.